elephantscale/es-training-new/cybersecurity-common/slides/Threat-Modeling.md

 Notes:

 * Repudiating an Action
-* When you're discussing repudiation, it's helpful to discuss “someone” rather than “an attacker.”
+* When you're discussing repudiation, it's helpful to discuss "someone" rather than "an attacker."
 You want to do this because those who repudiate are often not actually attackers, but people who have been failed by technology or process.
 Maybe they really didn't click (or didn't perceive that they clicked).
 Maybe the spam filter really did eat that message.
 Maybe UPS didn't deliver, or maybe UPS delivered by leaving the package on a porch.
 Maybe someone claims to have been a victim of fraud when they really were not (or maybe someone else in a household used their credit card, with or without their knowledge).
 Good technological systems that both authenticate and log well can make it easier to handle repudiation issues.

 ---